ward/rusty-butler/README.md

 Started this on a private gitea instance so the issue list is still there too.
 Guess I should bring them over to GitHub at some point so people can actually contribute.
 For now just drop ideas on IRC (freenode -> ward), sorry.

+# Maintenance

+Follow some best practices to keep the code clean:

+- Run `cargo fmt` on the code.
+Ensure it is installed by issuing `rustup component add rustfmt-preview` (at the time of writing).
+- Run `cargo clippy` on the code.
+Ensure it is installed by issuing `rustup component add clippy-preview` (at the time of writing).
+- Run `cargo outdated` to check for outdated dependencies.
+See https://github.com/kbknapp/cargo-outdated.
+Currently install is via `cargo install cargo-outdated`.
+- Run `cargo test`.